2h3ph3rd/polimi-an2dl/README.md

-# POLIMI - Artificial Neural Networks and Deep Learning
+# Polimi - Artificial Neural Networks and Deep Learning

-This repository contains the homeworks for the course Artificial Neural Networks and Deep Learning at Polimi during the academic year 2022/2023.
+This repository contains my homework solutions for the Artificial Neural Networks and Deep Learning course at Polimi (2022-2023).

 ## Homework 1

 https://codalab.lisn.upsaclay.fr/competitions/8522

-In the first homework the objective is to classify species of plants, which are divided into categories according to the species of the plant to which they belong.
-Being a classification problem, given an image, the goal is to predict the correct class label.
+The first homework focused on image classification based on a dataset composed of 3542 images featuring eight distinct plant species.
+The objective was to train a convolutional neural network to accurately classify new plant images into their respective species.
+One of the main issues to overcome was the imbalance in sample sizes across species, with 186 instances for the first and 532 for the second.
+Consequently, various augmentation and oversampling techniques were implemented to address this problem.

 ![](./homework1/samples.png)